darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

-From the same fit against radial modes that produces our estimate of $\Delta\nu$, we obtain $\delta\epsilon = 0.05$, which is sufficient for such discrimination.
-(FILL WITH ACTUAL VALUE)
+From the same fit against radial modes that produces our estimate of $\Delta\nu$, we obtain $\delta\epsilon = 0.03$, which is sufficient for such discrimination.

 > 1) A simple sanity check strongly suggests that the identification/analysis of the quadrupole multiplets is an artifact.
 As shown in Fig 2, the quadrupole multiplets are artificially created by a confusion of l=2, m=-2 modes with dipole (l=1, m=+1) modes, and l=2, m=+2 with radial modes.
 From the figure, it is clear that the quality of the spectrum hampers the clear identification of quadrupole modes, and is by far not enough for deriving any information about them.